 Scientific Advisory Board

-JHMRI’s Scientific Advisory Board reviews the Institute’s activities on a yearly basis, and provides recommendations on organizational, administrative and scientific matters.
+The Scientific Advisory Board annually reviews the Institute’s activities, and provides recommendations on organizational, administrative and scientific matters.

 Daniel Goldberg, MD, PhD